Michael Weiner, MD

 • Medical School: SUNY Upstate Medical Center, Syracuse, New York - Medicine

 • Internship: Mt.
 Sinai Hospital - Medicine

-• Resident: Yale-New Haven Medical Center - Metabolism
+• Residency: Yale-New Haven Medical Center - Metabolism

 • Research Fellowship: Yale University School of Medicine - Nephrology

 • Research Fellowship: University of Wisconsin Institute of Enzyme Research - Biochemistry

 • Joint Appointment: University of Wisconsin Inst.
 Enzyme Research - Dept Medicine/Nephrol.

 • Professor: UCSF - Radiology, Medicine, Psychiatry, Neurology